NCHS-CS/nchs-cs.github.io/advanced-topics/final-project/rubrics.md

 {: .no_toc }

 {: .notice }
-There are three main rubric categories that are detailed in the following sections for 135 points.
+There are three main rubric categories that are detailed in the following sections for 145 points (subject to change)

 1. TOC
 {:toc}